Conversation Simulator

 The ConversationSimulator

-uses an LLM to generate fake user profiles and scenarios, before using it to simulate back-and-forth exchanges with your chatbot.
+to simulate back-and-forth exchanges with your chatbot.
 The resulting dialogue is used to create ConversationalTestCase

 s for evaluation using deepeval

-'s conversational metrics.
+'s multi-turn metrics.

 Create Your First Simulator